mbynmr/awbw/README.md

 # awbw

+bunch of half-finished projects and stuff: a XHKO calc (actually working and useful :D);
+elo plotting;
-bunch of half-finished projects and stuff! a XHKO calc (actually working and useful :D) elo plotting a GUI to play the game with (need local assets) structure to work around an ai (needs completely redoing, is v bulky & slow)
+a GUI to play the game with (need local assets);
+structure to work around an ai (needs completely redoing, is v bulky & slow)